albertochong/AWS-DATALAKE-CLUSTER-SYSTEM/README.md

 ## 3. Step: Sqoop Installation and Configuration
   * Install and Configure Sqoop

 ### 3.1.
-Step: Import data from Postgree to HDFS
+Step: Import data from PostgreSql to HDFS
-  * Download connector JDBC         -------- NOT FINISHED
+  * Download connector JDBC for PostgreSql
-  * Copy .jar to lib sqoop folder   -------- NOT FINISHED
+  * Copy .jar to lib sqoop folder
+  * Connect to PostgreSql and list tables from Database
-  * Import Data from Postgree to HDFS -------- NOT FINISHED
+  * Connect to PostgreSql and import Data to HDFS